kamalALX/simple_shell/README.md

    Feautres of the shell include:

 	- Displaying a prompt and awaiting user input for command execution.
-Command lines are terminated with a new line.
+Command lines are				terminatedwith a new line.

 	- Providing error messages and prompting again if an executable cannot be found.

 	- Robust error handling.

 	- Handling the "end of file" condition (Ctrl+D).